diethard2/b4udignl/README.md

 version 1.1.1
 Fixed:
-* Make plugin multilingual for Quantum GIS Thethys as well
+* Make plugin multilingual for QGIS Thethys as well

 Version 1.1.0
 New functionality: